ShengXue97/youzu-flask/README.md

 ticked)*
 * User clicks "Delete Selected Questions"
     - `handleOnDeleteQuestions()` - Deletes all questions that have their checkboxes ticked
+* User edits the content of a single question
+    - `handleOnChangeQuestion()` - Updates the internal representations of the questions data

 These functions are responsible for the logic specific to each question.
 They are passed onto the helper component, `Question.js`:
 * User clicks on "Add a new question below" for a single question